Language Bias under Conflicting Information in Multilingual LLMs: Method

 A \emph{haystack} in this work consists of up to $N = 34$ news articles of approximately 25~000 English words in total, originally in English [eng] but machine-translated\footnote{We initially used the translation model of \citet{cui-etal-2025-multilingual}, but found the translation quality was low for some of the languages, so used Google Translate for the results presented in this work.} into Chinese [cmn], German [deu], Russian [rus] and Turkish [tur].
 Simplified characters are used for Chinese, Cyrillic letters for Russian, and Latin letters for the remaining languages.
 In order to simulate a realistic information retrieval scenario from a multilingual collection of news articles, we construct our haystacks using articles from established news outlets.
 To facilitate reproducibility, we only source articles from media outlets\footnote{We downloaded articles from Wikinews (CC-BY) and ProPublica (CC-NC-ND), as well as transcripts from Democracy Now!
 (CC-NC-ND)} that publish content under Creative Commons licenses.

 In our work, a specific haystack contains two languages, $L_1$ and $L_2$ (typically different).
-TThe two articles into which the needles are inserted are tied to $L_1$ and $L_2$, in that order, but the languages for each of the remaining $N-2$ articles are chosen independently and pseudo-randomly from a uniform (50/50) distribution over $L_1$ and $L_2$.
+The two articles into which the needles are inserted are tied to $L_1$ and $L_2$, in that order, but the languages for each of the remaining $N-2$ articles are chosen independently and pseudo-randomly from a uniform (50/50) distribution over $L_1$ and $L_2$.
 The permutation of the $N$ articles is also pseudo-randomly chosen.
 In both cases, the pseudo-random seed is based on the needle to be inserted, which ensures that language assignments and permutations are comparable across languages for a given needle. \Fref{tab:haystack-configuration} summarizes the variables used to determine a haystack.

 We define four categories of needles.
 Each category has two selected articles, chosen manually to topically fit with the theme of the needle.
 For instance, the articles selected for category 1 needles are both about the entertainment industry.
-For this purpose, we only use articles with a permissive license (CC-BY) which permits rewriting the article. \Fref{tab:needles} gives the English versions of the eight needles we use.
+For this purpose, we only use articles with a permissive license (CC-BY) which permits rewriting the article. \Fref{fig:contrastive-example} gives an example in context, and \Fref{tab:needles} lists the English versions of the eight needles we use.
+Data including translations into all languages are available in the Supplementary Materials, except for CC-NC-ND licensed articles where translation scripts are provided as translations could be considered derivative work.